plamentk/MagicSort/README.md

 The pages of the Application that you visit, the time and date of your visit, the time spent on those pages The time spent on the Application
 The operating system you use on your mobile device
+The progress is stored locally on the device.

 The Application does not gather precise information about the location of your mobile device.